| Title: | Sensitivity Analysis Tools for Dependence and Asymptotic Dependence |

 A boolean.
 'FALSE' (the default).
 If 'TRUE': the index is normalized by the theoretical global variance. |

-uses the Mobius inversion formula, see Formula (8) in Liu and Owen (2006), to derive the tic from the tsic.
-The latter are the tail superset importance coefficients obtained by the function tsic
+The function tic uses the Mobius inversion formula, see Formula (8) in Liu and Owen (2006), to derive the tic from the tsic.
+The latter are the tail superset importance coefficients obtained by the function tsic.

 The function returns a list of two elements:

-A vector of tail importance coefficients, or their Sobol versions when sobol = "TRUE"
+tic A vector of tail importance coefficients, or their Sobol versions when sobol = "TRUE".

 Liu, R. and Owen, A. B. (2006) Estimating mean dimensionality of analysis of variance decompositions.
 J. Amer.
 Statist.
 Assoc., 101(474):712–721.